 We have multiple league and team practices every week that focus on endurance training (how many circles can one Rollergirl skate in their lifetime?), derby-specific drills, scrimmage games, and strength work.
 Most Rollergirls are so hooked on skating, we get out on our wheels as often as we can: bike paths, parking garages, open sessions at the rink, skateboard parks, city sidewalks, and our kitchen floors are all fair game.

 Cross-training and weight lifting are important for injury prevention and because our bodies take such a beating, we rely on therapeutic TLC like stretching, massage, chiropractic visits, pilates, and yoga to keep us in top shape.

-Flat Track Rollergirls do not earn a salary or hourly wage for playing our sport.
+Flat Track skaters do not earn a salary or hourly wage for playing our sport.
 We buy our own equipment, gear, and uniforms.
 All that hair dye, tattoos, replacement pads, and zippy wheels adds up, too!
-Some of the costs of keeping us rolling is offset by sponsorships, but we’re still Do It Yourself, and glad to keep it that way.
+Some of the costs of keeping us rolling is offset by sponsorships and donations, but we’re still Do It Yourself, and glad to keep it that way.

 We all play Flat Track Derby because we love it and our league is set-up as a non-profit organization.
 The bottom line is we just want to keep skating and promote the sport of roller derby throughout Austin and the world.